metio/terraform-provider-k8s/docs/data-sources/kms_services_k8s_aws_alias_v1alpha1_manifest.md

 Required:

 - `name` (String) Specifies the alias name.
-This value must begin with alias/ followed by a name, such as alias/ExampleAlias.
-The AliasName value must be string of 1-256 characters.
-It can contain only alphanumeric characters, forward slashes (/), underscores (_), and dashes (-).
+This value must begin with alias/ followed by aname, such as alias/ExampleAlias.The AliasName value must be string of 1-256 characters.
+It can contain onlyalphanumeric characters, forward slashes (/), underscores (_), and dashes(-).
 The alias name cannot begin with alias/aws/.
-The alias/aws/ prefix is reserved for Amazon Web Services managed keys (https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk).
+The alias/aws/ prefix isreserved for Amazon Web Services managed keys (https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk).

 Optional:

-- `target_key_id` (String) Associates the alias with the specified customer managed key (https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk).
-The KMS key must be in the same Amazon Web Services Region.
-A valid key ID is required.
-If you supply a null or empty string value, this operation returns an error.
-For help finding the key ID and ARN, see Finding the Key ID and ARN (https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the Key Management Service Developer Guide .
-Specify the key ID or key ARN of the KMS key.
-For example:  * Key ID: 1234abcd-12ab-34cd-56ef-1234567890ab  * Key ARN: arn:aws:kms:us-east-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab  To get the key ID and key ARN for a KMS key, use ListKeys or DescribeKey.
+- `target_key_id` (String) Associates the alias with the specified customer managed key (https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk).The KMS key must be in the same Amazon Web Services Region.A valid key ID is required.
+If you supply a null or empty string value, thisoperation returns an error.For help finding the key ID and ARN, see Finding the Key ID and ARN (https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn)in the Key Management Service Developer Guide .Specify the key ID or key ARN of the KMS key.For example:   * Key ID: 1234abcd-12ab-34cd-56ef-1234567890ab   * Key ARN: arn:aws:kms:us-east-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890abTo get the key ID and key ARN for a KMS key, use ListKeys or DescribeKey.
-- `target_key_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef:  from: name: my-api (see [below for nested schema](#nestedatt--spec--target_key_ref))
+- `target_key_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--target_key_ref))

 <a id="nestedatt--spec--target_key_ref"></a>
 ### Nested Schema for `spec.target_key_ref`

 Optional:

-- `from` (Attributes) AWSResourceReference provides all the values necessary to reference another k8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--target_key_ref--from))
+- `from` (Attributes) AWSResourceReference provides all the values necessary to reference anotherk8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--target_key_ref--from))

 <a id="nestedatt--spec--target_key_ref--from"></a>
 ### Nested Schema for `spec.target_key_ref.from`